 What are Final Goods?

-- Be an individual or a firm and the commodities or service bought by that organization might be for end use or for the use in further manufacturing
+- Can be an individual or a firm and the commodities or service bought by that organisation might be for end-use or for the use in further manufacturing

-- When it is utilized in further manufacturing it often loses its features as that specific commodity and is modified through a productive procedure into another commodity
+- When it is utilised in further manufacturing, it often loses its features as that specific commodity and is modified through a productive procedure into another commodity

-- Hence, a farmer manufacturing wool sells it to a spinning mill where the raw wool encounters modification to yarn; the yarn is, later, being sold to a textile mill where, through the productive procedure, it is modified into cloth; the cloth is, in turn, modified through another productive procedure into an article of clothing which is then ready to be sold to the customers for the end use
+- Hence, a farmer manufacturing wool sells it to a spinning mill where the raw wool is modified to form yarn; the yarn is, later, being sold to a textile mill where, through a productive process, is modified into cloth; the cloth is, in turn, modified further into an article of clothing which is then ready to be sold to the end-user.

-- Such an article that is meant for end use and will not pass through any more phases of manufacturing or modifications is termed as a final good
+- Such an article that is meant for end-user and will not pass through any more phases of manufacturing or modifications is termed as a final good

 What are Consumer Goods?

 Out of the final goods, we can differentiate between consumption goods and capital goods.
 Goods such as food and clothing, services like recreation that are utilised when bought by their ultimate customers are called consumption goods or consumer goods.
-(This also incorporates services which are utilised but for benefit we may term them as consumer goods)
+(This also incorporates services which are utilised, but for the benefit, we may term them as consumer goods)